Our Commitment

 This charity supports Oxford’s homeless community.
 The College staff and students worked extensively with The Gatehouse and contributed substantially to its fundraising campaign.

-Fresh Water Project, Bangladesh
+Fresh Water Project

 This project focuses on protecting the water supplies, hygiene and livelihoods of communities living in coastal areas of Bangladesh.
 These areas are prone to flooding and at risk of contamination by seawater.
 The project has been implemented by Oxfam.